 Another early development in the Gaslamp District was the large shopping mall called Horton Plaza.
 The Horton Plaza retail establishments include Macy’s, Nordstrom, and the entire range of smaller national franchises and specialty shops.
 Recent remodeling plans call for completely refacing the shopping complex to make it more open and inviting to the public.

 More recent Downtown San Diego real estate developments are in the Marina District, Little Italy, and East Village.
 Many condos in the Marina District have views of the San Diego Harbor and Coronado Bridge.
 East Village has a variety of newer condos near Petco Stadium.
 Also near Downtown are the communities of Hillcrest and Mission Hills where Spanish bungalows and Craftsman style houses remind us of an earlier era.

 Downtown San Diego has become a premier dining and entertainment district in Southern California.
 More than 70 restaurants offer dining experiences from that range from inexpensive to extravagant.
 There are coffee houses, sushi bars, tapas bars, seafood bistros, steakhouses, and many trendy restaurants with chefs who create cutting-edge California cuisine.
 Nightclubs are packed with party-goers throughout the week, with Thursday nights being one of the most popular times of the week for locals to cut loose with dancing and socializing.
 The music selection is outstanding, with live shows throughout the week.
 Just park and start walking.
 You’ll soon discover why San Diego is called “America’s Finest City.”

-The San Diego Realty Pros are here to help you explore downtown San Diego living.
+Geoff Schiering at eXp Realty is here to help you explore downtown San Diego living.
 Contact us for more information about condos for sale in Downtown San Diego.
-Call direct 619-200-7621 and speak to Geoff Schiering, Broker.
+Call Geoff directly at 619-200-7612.